JSedlmeir92/e-Prescriptions/README.md

 sudo reboot

-### END PART 1 ###

 sudo apt-get install -y python3-pip python3 -m pip install -y django pip3 install python-dateutil django-tables2

+### STEP 2: Configuration

+- Make sure that the ports in the Used Ports section are open for your docker network.
+  The doctor agent and pharmacy agent must be available from your mobile phone with the SSI wallet app.
+- Create an .env file in the main directory.
+It should look as follows:
+  + ip_address=<<IP address where the application is running and that is available from your mobile phone>>
+  + dir_name=<<path to the directory of the project, e.g., /home/user/e-Prescriptions>>

-### PART 2: Start the demo: ###
+### STEP 3: Start the demo: ###

-- Check if port 8000 (Web-Apps) and 9000 (pharmarcy's agent) can be accessed from the outside.
-- ./start.sh
+In the project directory, run ./start.sh.
-    - Builds and runs the docker-container as a deamon
+    - Builds and runs the docker-container as a daemon
-    - starts django
+    - Starts django
-    - it deletes the sqlite-database and the docker-container, only if the docker-daemon was stopped --> docker-compose stop)
+    - Deletes the sqlite-database and the docker-container, only if the docker-daemon was stopped --> docker-compose stop)

 ### Used Ports:
-Web-Apps: Port 8000
+- Web-Apps: Port 8000

-Doctor-Agent: Port 7000 / API 7080
+- Doctor-Agent: Port 7000 / API 7080

-Pharmacy-Agent: Port 9000 / API 9080
+- Pharmacy-Agent: Port 9000 / API 9080

-# Node installation:
+- Quorum-Network:
+  + 22001 - 22003 (for node gossip)
+  + 23001 - 23003 (Node RPC for interacting with the blockchain)
+  + 50401 - 50403 (for RAFT consensus)

+# Node installation (will be unnecessary as soon as the django applications will be dockerized):

 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash
 . ~/.nvm/nvm.sh